Shortrd/CodeAcademy-MixedMessagesProject/README.md

 > This project is called Mixed Messages and I'm creating it for my Codecademy Full Stack path.

 The purpose of this project is to build a message generator program.
-Each time a user runs the program, it will output a random message.
+Each time a user runs the program, it will output a random, positive, and encouraging message.
+The message theme is LA Surfer Bro.

+This message generator is written in Javascript.